Knowledge Hub

 Altering your lease by waiver

-• That the landlord can end the monthly arrangement at any time.
+• The landlord can usually end the monthly payment arrangement at any time, often without much notice.

 Altering your lease by variation